 |8 or more||800||240|

 For more information about this payment, refer to PPM Chapter 4810, Retirement Plans and Policies.

 Vacation leave allows an eligible employee to remain in pay status while being away from work for unrestricted reasons.

 Persons appointed to unclassified faculty positions of less than 12 months do not accrue vacation leave.

-Classified employees and unclassified employees appointed to 12-month positions or to non-instructional positions for less than 12 months, earn leave as indicated in the charts below.
+University support staff and unclassified employees appointed to 12-month positions or to non-instructional positions for less than 12 months, earn leave as indicated in the charts below.

 |Hours in Pay Status||Service <5 Years||>5 and <10 Years Service||10 or More Years Service||Hours in Pay Status||Vacation Hours Earned|